 A. (iv) Where the Applicant is a Corporate Body provide the following details:

-Type of Corporate Body Limited Company

-Public Limited Company
+Type of Corporate Body Limited Company Public Limited Company Sole Trader Co-operative

-Sole Trader

-Co-operative

-Partnership
+Partnership Other

-Other(please specify)

-Certificate of Incorporation must be included with the application listing the names of
+Certificate of Incorporat Directors. ion must be included with the application listing the names of

-Directors.
+the state of the s

 B. Contact Details - Agent

-B. Where an Agent is making this application on behalf of an Applicant the Agent's

-contact details must be provided
+B. Where an Agent is making this application on behalf of an Applicant the Agent's contact details must be provided

 Name

 Address

 Phone Number (day)

 Phone Number (night)

 Fax

 e-mail

-Relationship to the
+Relationship to the Applicant e.g. employee, consultant, partner.

-Applicant e.g.

-employee, consultant,

-partner.